• Facebook

 Little Raccoon Creek

 Little Raccoon Creek is a 38.5-mile long stream in Jackson, Vinton and Gallia Counties, and the largest tributary of Raccoon Creek.
-Historic coal mining activities have caused extreme pollution of the waterway from acid mine drainage and sedimentation.
-In the Little Raccoon Creek watershed, acid mine drainage (AMD) from abandoned underground and surface coalmine spoils and coal refuse, has …
+Historic coal mining activities have caused extreme pollution of the waterway from …

 Continue reading “Little Raccoon Creek”